mpounsett/happy-stubs/happy-stubs.md

 ## Resolver Types

-Throughout this document, unless otherwise noted, any references to 'stub resolvers' are intended to include stub resolvers and any other non-iterative resolvers (both caching and non-caching) providing DNS service to one or more applications on the local host.
+Throughout this document, unless otherwise noted, any references to 'stub resolvers' are intended to include any non-iterative resolver library or application (both caching and non-caching) providing DNS service to one or more applications on the local host.

 # Problem Statement
 {{problem.md}}